Lfahima/docker_flask_homework/README.md

 ## Part 1:  2.
 Documentation:
 ### Document the steps you took to Dockerize the Flask application.
-I created a docker file that uses port 5000 to run the application, from there I used the docker build and docker run commands to docerize the application.
+I created a docker file that uses port 5000 to run the application, from there I used the docker build and docker run commands to dockerize the application.

 ## Part 2:  2.
 Dockerizing with Docker Compose: